 - Zukunftskolleg, Konstanz

 The Institutes for Advanced Study involved in the CAT program met in Edinburgh in November 2019 to select the first CAT projects.
-Five teams were given the opportunity to develop their interdisciplinary project in different institutes from 2020 to 2022.
+Three teams were given the opportunity to develop their interdisciplinary project in different institutes in 2022 or 2023.
 Among them, two teams will be hosted at the Paris IAS.

-3 other projects selected under the CAT 2019 call for applications
+1 other project selected under the CAT 2020 call for applications

 Next call for applications